 Are Portuguese clothing factories more expensive than Asian manufacturers?

-Per-unit CMT pricing is higher in Portugal: roughly $8-$15 for a basic t-shirt vs $3-$8 in China.
-The total landed cost gap narrows significantly once you factor in shipping, tariffs (35% on China apparel into the US by late 2025), quality control travel, and lead-time-driven inventory carrying costs.
+Per-unit CMT pricing is higher: roughly €4.50 to €8 for a basic tee in Portugal vs €3 to €7 in China at small-brand volumes.
+Landed cost narrows once you factor in shipping, duties (apparel tariffs on China imports into the US tightened by late 2025), QC travel, and inventory carrying costs.
 For orders under 500 units, Portugal often comes out ahead on total cost.
 See our full Portugal vs China vs Turkey comparison.

 Do Portuguese factories provide fabric sourcing?